 - Write a function to convert miles per gallon to liters per 100 kilometers.

 - Write a procedure to increase the price of a specified product category by a given percentage.
 You will need to create a product table with appropriate data to test your procedure.
 Alternatively, load the ClassicModels database on your personal machine so you have complete access.
 You have to change the DELIMITER prior to creating the procedure.

-- What is the ratio the value of payments made to orders received for each month of 2004. (i.e., divide the value of payments made by the orders received)?
+- What is the ratio of the value of payments made to orders received for each month of 2004? (i.e., divide the value of payments made by the orders received)?

 - What is the difference in the amount received for each month of 2004 compared to 2003?